 It goes without saying that it is never easy for a family to lose a loved one in a workplace accident.
 For many in that situation, the loss is not only deeply personal, but also financial.

 Far too often, insurers will try to take advantage of grieving families.
-However, spouses, parents, children and others can discuss with an attorney experienced in fighting for full and fair compensation in workplace death claims.
+However, spouses, parents, children and others can discuss with a Charlotte work injury lawyer experienced in fighting for full and fair compensation in workplace death claims.